 - 2. Special Investigation - a.
 Claims identified as suspicious or suspected fraudulent shall be referred for more detailed special investigation with consideration given to referring the claim to IFB, NICB or appropriate law enforcement agency for prosecution. - b.
-The CAR SIU Standards for investigation of suspicious claims must be consulted and considered as part of the special investigation process. - c.
+The CAR SIU Standards for investigation of suspicious claims must be adhered to as part of the special investigation process. - c.
 SCs shall have a plan designed to deal with claims involving exaggerated damages or injuries, such as inflated doctors' bills or wage statements, and such plan shall provide a strategy for concluding those cases at a reasonable amount, as well as reporting the same to the Detail Claim Database (DCD) at the Automobile Insurers Bureau (AIB).
-Savings realized from this process shall be documented on the SIU Quarterly Log.
+Savings realized from this process shall be documented on the SIU Quarterly Log. - d.
+Legal expenses incurred shall be itemized, monitored, and related to the claim being paid.

-CARCommercial Claims Performance StandardsStandard IIINo-Fault Personal Injury Protection Benefits HandlingRevision Date2019.04.26PagePage 3 of 4
+CAR Commercial Claims Performance Standards Standard III No-Fault Personal Injury Protection Benefits Handling Revision Date 2021.04.06 Page Page 3 of 4

-- d.
-Legal expenses incurred shall be itemized, monitored, and related to the claim being paid. - E. Subrogation/Recovery - 1.
+- E. Subrogation/Recovery - 1.
 The initial contact and investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the SC against which subrogation may be directed.
 If applicable, a preliminary notice of subrogation shall be sent to the other SC. - 2.
 In cases of injury serious enough to exceed the tort threshold, the no-fault carrier shall alert the tort carrier immediately. - F. Claim Payment - 1.
 No payment shall be made until the reported loss has been verified and: - e.
 The deductible applied if applicable. - f.
 Benefits coordinated in conjunction with existing health carrier and wage continuation plans. - g.
 Medical bills verified prior to payment and reviewed for reasonableness, medical necessity, and relationship to the accident. - h.
 Wage rate/working hours verified with employer, using wage/salary verification forms. - i.
 Lost wages confirmed by employer's statement as to time missed and by physician's statement verifying disability for that period of time. - j.
 Investigations promptly conducted.
 Upon agreement to pay, checks are issued within 10 business days. - k.
 A litigation management program is designed to bring cases to the earliest conclusion at a reasonable value. - 1.
 Legal expenses incurred are itemized, monitored, and related to the claim being paid. - 2.
 In the normal course of claim handling, a file shall be referred for special investigation when discrepancies exist that are unresolved.
-Refer to Appendix A for a list of indicators.
+Refer to Appendix A for a list of indicators. - 3.
+Evaluation and Settlement

-CARCommercial Claims Performance StandardsStandard IIINo-Fault Personal Injury Protection Benefits HandlingRevision Date2019.04.26PagePage 4 of 4
+CARCommercial Claims Performance StandardsStandard IIINo-Fault Personal Injury Protection Benefits HandlingRevision Date2021.04.06PagePage 4 of 4